Skip to main content

 • A BNPL feature allows you to split a transaction of a certain amount into monthly payments after the purchase has been completed.

-My Chase Plan® is a BNPL feature offered with certain Chase credit cards.
-With an eligible Chase credit card and My Chase Plan, you can break up card purchases of $100 or more into equal monthly payments.
-My Chase Plan is available on many Chase credit cards, including:
+Chase Pay Over TimeSM is a BNPL feature offered with certain Chase credit cards.
+With an eligible Chase credit card, you can break up eligible card purchases you’ve already made of $100 or more into equal monthly payments.
+Chase Pay Over Time after purchase is available on many Chase credit cards, including:

 • Chase Freedom®